Become Part of the Process: Be a Panelist

 The Genesee Valley Council on the Arts solicits panelist nominations on an ongoing basis.
 If you would like to nominate yourself or another individual whom you believe would be a valuable addition to our panel process, please complete the Panelist Nomination Form.

-If selected to serve, Panelists receive an online panel packet that includes applications submitted by applicants, a panel handbook, a summary sheet, and other required paperwork.
+If selected to serve, Panelists receive an online panel packet that includes access to all submitted applications, a panel handbook, a summary sheet, and other required documents.

 Panelists review and pre-evaluate each application prior to their deliberation meeting.
 Panels then meet to deliberate on funding decisions with their peers.

 Panel meetings are held in October, November, and December.

 - Participate in a panel orientation, either online, by phone, or in-person